UKHackspaceFoundation/foundation/telegramNotes.md

 Honestly, the thing I've learned most from all this is how awful people actually are.
-I had never encountered pathalogical liars, sociopaths, and full­on criminals before starting a space.
-It's been eye­opening, especially when you realise literally years after knowing the
+I had never encountered pathalogical liars, sociopaths, and fullÂ­on criminals before starting a space.
+It's been eyeÂ­opening, especially when you realise literally years after knowing the